HariSekhon/Nagios-Plugins/README.md

 Please raise a [Github Issue ticket](https://github.com/harisekhon/nagios-plugins/issues) for if you need updates, bug fixes or new features.

-Since there are a lot of programs covering a lot of different technologies, look at the software ersions each program was written / tested against (documented in --help for each program).
+Since there are a lot of programs covering a lot of different technologies in this project, so remember to look at the software versions each program was written / tested against (documented in --help for each program, also found near the top of the source code in each program).
 Newer versions of software seem to change a lot these days especially in the Big Data & NoSQL space so plugins may require updates for newer versions.

-Please make sure you have run ```make update``` first to pull the latest updates including library sub-modules and build the latest CPAN module dependencies, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above).
+Please make sure you have run ```make update``` first to pull the latest updates including library sub-modules and build the latest CPAN / PyPI module dependencies, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above).

 Make sure you run the code by hand on the command line with ```-v -v -v``` for additional debug output and paste the full output in to the issue ticket.
 If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` tool found in my [Tools repo](https://github.com/harisekhon/tools).